Queen's Gaels football: Pat Sheahan era (2000–2018)

-Steve Snyder era (2019-Present)
+Steve Snyder era (2019–present)

 Steve Snyder took over the team in 2019.
-In 2021, he led the team to a perfect season in the OUA and a berth into the Yates Cup Final.
+In 2021, he led the team to a perfect regular season in the OUA and a berth into the Yates Cup Final (which they lost to Western 29–0).
 Steve was named OUA and U SPORTS Coach of the Year in 2021.
+Snyder's era has seen a youth movement on the coaching staff, and a revitalized interest in football in the community, hence the back-to-back hosting of the Vanier cup in 2023 and 2024.
+3 straight top four finishes has shown the success Snyder has brought to the program with his own personal touch.